-How to check for a fever in a baby without a temperature
+How to check if your baby has a fever without a thermometer

-Medical disclaimer – Best For Mums are not qualified medical professionals and this guide is just a guide and should not be taken as actual medical advice.
+Medical disclaimer – Best For Mums are not qualified medical professionals and this article is just a guide and should not be taken as actual medical advice.
 Please consult your GP or local baby unit if you are genuinely worried about your

 Hot to touch

 Babies with a genuine fever will not just look hot but they will be hot to touch as well.
 You can use your hand to check a baby’s temperature without a thermometer.
-However, be suer to use the BACK of your hand and check to the baby’s forehead and back of their neck.
+However, be suer to use the BACK of your hand and touch to the baby’s forehead and back of their neck.
 Your palm does not have as many nerve endings as the back of the hand and can’t give you feedback as good as the back.

 A fever can cause babies to both warm up and/or feel the chill as their bodies try to fight off the infection.
 If your baby’s got a fever then they may appear visibly hot which can include red puffy skin and perhaps some sweating.
-Typically, babies don’t sweat much as parents should always be keeping them in a room with a constant temperature but with a fever, they may get hot against you and their wills.
-A baby with a hot appearance should be one of the first things parents would notice if they do indeed have a fever.
+Typically, babies don’t sweat much as parents should always be keeping them in a room with a constant temperature.
+However, with a fever, they may get hot against you and their wills.
+A baby that looks hot may be one of the first things parents notice if they do indeed have a fever.

 Fighting a fever can cause a hot appearance as it dilates the blood vessels giving their cheeks a reddish hue.
-Be careful to confuse red cheeks and a fever with other causes such as teething.
+Be careful not to confuse red cheeks caused by a fever with other causes such as teething.